The Brienzer Rothorn

 Check the weather forecast to make sure that the top of the mountain isn't in the clouds, and that the skies are clear enough to enjoy the wide views.
 The Brienzer Rothorn is not exceptionally high for Swiss standards.
 There will normally be no snow on the top in late Spring, Summer and early Fall.
 Still it can be chilly as the top is fully exposed to the wind.
 Dress in multiple thinner layers so that you can adapt to whatever circumstances you will encounter.
 Take along sun glasses.

 Allow at least an hour on the top to fully enjoy the views, and at least 3 hours for the full trip from Brienz.
 The round trip will take at least 6 hours.
 The steam train operates from early June to late October.
-Usually there are limited trips until the mid station Planalp about a month prior to the full operation.
+Usually there are limited trips until the mid station Planalp about a month before and after full operation.

 Did you like your trip to the Brienzer Rothorn?